A Sustainable Food Future

 This opening discussion will explore the latest developments in the food security and sustainability agenda and steps that have been taken by governments and international organisations to address the challenge of improving global food security since the last conference.

 - Famine relief is being provided in South Sudan, Yemen, Somalia and Nigeria.
-What do the food crises in these countries tell us about the key vectors of food insecurity today, and about how the international community should respond?
+Is conflict now the main factor in food insecurity today and how should the international community respond?

-- How will the US withdrawal from the Trans-Pacific Partnership and trade frictions with China and Mexico affect agricultural production and exports?
-Under what conditions might the US seek to reach an agreement on the Transatlantic Trade and Investment Partnership with the EU?
+- How will the US trade frictions with China and Mexico affect agricultural production and exports?

-- What lessons can be learnt from the blockade of Qatar about securing the resilience of food supply chains in countries reliant on imported food?
+- In countries reliant on imported food what lessons can be learnt about securing the resilience of food supply chains in the event of geopolitical tensions?

 Session Two | Producing more with less